How to Make Black Beans and Corn Salsa

-This is a very simple, chunky salsa that is wonderful served with hearty tortilla chips.
-It is open to interpretation—feel free to add some cooked shrimp or other seafood to it, maybe some diced roasted chicken or even some cooked shredded pork and turn it into a wonderful anytime supper.
+This very simple, chunky salsa is wonderful and served with hearty tortilla chips.
+It is open to interpretation—feel free to add some cooked shrimp or other seafood to it, maybe some diced roasted chicken or even some cooked shredded pork, and turn it into a wonderful anytime supper.
 Leave it meatless for a filling snack or appetizer.

 Black Bean and Roasted Corn Salsa Recipe

-- Kernels from 4 ears of roasted corn recipe follows
+- 4 ears corn kernels removed, recipe follows

 - ½ cup fresh lime juice depending on the size of your limes, 3-5